yarynakorduba/nlp/README.md

 - Human detection of fake texts: https://github.com/liamdugan/human-detection/tree/main/data

 #### TODO
-1. Create a dataset
+1. Create a dataset - by 29 April
-2. Text preprocessing
+2. Text preprocessing - by 29 April
-3. Deciding on a machine learning model
+3. Deciding on a machine learning model - by 29 April
-4. Feature extraction
+4. Feature extraction - by 31 May
-5. Fitting the model
+5. Fitting the model - by 31 May
-6. Evaluation
+6. Evaluation - by 31 May

 #### Deadline
 22 June 2023